almindor/mipidsi/mipidsi/README.md

 An optional batching of draws is supported via the `batch` feature (default on).

 An optional `buffered` feature enabled buffering to improve performance for operations such as `fill_solid`.
 It allocates stack buffers of size `512` bytes during some draw operations.
-This is default turned on and it also depends on the `batch` feature.
+This is default turned on.

 *NOTES*: